ary-na/Smart-Board/README.md

 Graham and Fabian, 2022.
 How to add css to a JavaFx element. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/41642403/how-to-add-css-to-a-javafx-element> [Accessed 11 May 2022].

+Grinev, S., 2022.
+How can I get a Button's text in JavaFX if the Button is being read as a Node?
+Looping through Group/VBox of Buttons.
+Returns it as Nodes. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/9816568/how-can-i-get-a-buttons-text-in-javafx-if-the-button-is-being-read-as-a-node-l#9835566> [Accessed 22 May 2022].

 Halim, B., 2022.
 How to get Text from fxml TextField. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/41683209/how-to-get-text-from-fxml-textfield> [Accessed 11 April 2022].

 Horea, A., 2022.
 Advanced Java programming with JavaFx: Write an email client. [online] udemy.com.
 Available at: <https://www.udemy.com/course/advanced-programming-with-javafx-build-an-email-client/> [Accessed 11 May 2022].